runqi-zhao/runqi-zhao/README.md

 - 🤝 I’m looking for help with **career planning**

-- 📝 I regularly write articles on [https://www.runqi.live](https://www.runqi.live/)
+- 📝 I regularly write articles on [my website](https://www.runqizhao.cn/)

 - 📫 How to reach me: zhaorunqi07@gmail.com